carpentries/instructor-training/_extras/guide.md

 ### After the Demo

 *   Sign up for your next session in <http://pad.software-carpentry.org/teaching-demos>.
-*   Add pass/fail information for the trainees in AMY.
+*   Email checkout (at) carpentries (dot) org with names + pass/fail information
+*   Clear etherpad of data from your session.

 ### Example Starting Points for Demos